 3. Biodiversity and Conservation: Biodiversity – concept, patterns and importance; Causes of biodiversity loss; Biodiversity conservation – approaches (narrowly utilitarian, broadly utilitarian and ethical); Methods of biodiversity conservation – in situ (endemism, hotspots and sacred groves etc.), ex situ (Wildlife safaris, zoological parks and cryopreservation etc.).

-Download CUET Biology Syllabus PDF
+CUET Biology Syllabus PDF Download

-The National Testing Agency has released syllabus PDFs for all subjects on its official website - cuet.nta.nic.in.
+The National Testing Agency has released syllabus PDFs for all subjects for CUET on its official website - cuet.nta.nic.in.
 Candidates preparing for biology exam can download the CUET Biology Syllabus PDF 2026 from the direct link given below.

 Also Download: